CyVerse-learning-materials/learning-materials-home/index.rst

       - Notes
     * - `Create a CyVerse account </projects/cyverse-account-creation-quickstart/>`_
       - User Portal
-      -
+      - Start hear to create your own account
     * - `Import data from NCBI SRA using the Discovery Environment </projects/cyverse-importing-sradata-quickstart/>`_
       -  Discovery Environment
-      -
+      - The NCBI Sequence Read Archive (SRA) is a repository for high-throughput sequencing reads.
+These are valuable data for novel analysis and resue.
-    * - `Import data from NCBI SRA using the Discovery Environment </projects/cyverse-importing-sradata-quickstart/>`_
+        You can directly import data from SRA into your Data Store using a Discovery Environment app.
-      - Discovery Environment
-      -

 -----